 We will keep your personal data for as long as you are our customer.
-Once our relationship with you has ended (for example, after your account has closed, your application for a product is refused, or you decide not to go ahead with an application), we will only keep your personal data for a period of time that is appropriate for the type of personal data and what we hold it for.
+Once our relationship with you has ended (for example, after your account has closed or following a transaction such as a payment, your application for a product is refused, or you decide not to go ahead with an application), we will only keep your personal data for a period of time that is appropriate for the type of personal data, and what we hold it for.